ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

   ]}
 />

-#### Thumbnail Image

-Resources appear with thumbnail images in the Reader, when placed as an annotation, and in Collection and Library pages.
-Manifold also shares thumbnails with other systems, crawlers, and social media platforms.

-The system will use the Resource file itself to automatically generate that thumbnail or include a system default when it cannot.
-Files loaded here replace the system-created thumbnails wherever they appear and when shared with other systems.

-<Spec
-title="Thumbnail Image Attributes"
-items={[
-    { key: "Width", value: "80 px" },
-    { key: "Height", value: "50 px" },
-    { key: "Format", value: defaultImageFormats },
-]}
-/>

-#### Variants 1 and 2

-Because browser and system support for media files differ, Manifold accepts in these spaces alternate equivalents of the primary **Video** or **Audio** Resource.

-For file types playable in the browser, if Manifold determines that the primary Resource file is not supported, it will look for a variant file that may be played instead.

-<Spec
-title="Variant Attributes"
-items={[
-    { key: "Video Variants", value: "MP4, WEBM, FLV, MOV, AVI" }, { key: "Audio Variants", value: "MP3, FLAC, WAV, OFF, OGA" }, ]}
-/>

-### Metadata
+### Metadata Sidebar

 This view groups into different categories the available metadata fields that describe a Manifold Resource.
-Values displayed here appear in the modal overlay for Resources placed as annotations in the Reader, on the Resource detail page, and they are also included in the BagIt archive when a Project is exported (see [Exporting and Preserving](../backend/projects.md#exports)).
+Values saved here appear on the Resource detail page, and they are also included in the BagIt archive when a Project is exported (see [Exporting and Preserving](../backend/projects.md#exports)).

 All of the fields on this page support Markdown formatting with the exception of **DOI**.

 The [Metadata section](../backend/metadata.md) provides definitions for each metadata element shown in this view.

-### Tracks
+### Tracks Sidebar

-The **Tracks** sidebar menu allows you to add text tracks to Video (and soon Audio) Resources to ensure they are in compliance with web accessibility guidelines.
+The **Tracks** sidebar menu allows you to add text tracks to Video and Audio Resources to ensure they are in compliance with web accessibility guidelines.
 Text tracks are formatted as WebVTT files (with a `.vtt` extension) and provide descriptive and navigational information to users playing media so they can better understand and engage with the content.

 Tracks are most commonly associated with closed captions or subtitles that are layered over media content, though they can be used for additional functionality as well.